Iliotibial band syndrome exercises

-(ITB) syndrome refers to excessive pulling or friction of the ITB over the greater trochanter of the femur near the hip and/or the lateral condyle at the knee.
-This friction or tension causes inflammation and significant pain when the knees and hips flex or extend.
-Bursitis can also ensue.
+(ITB) the syndrome refers to excessive friction or pulling of the ITB over the greater trochanter of the femur near the hip or the lateral condyle at the knee.
+Anxiety or this friction causes significant and inflammation pain once hips and the knees bend or stretch.
+Bursitis may ensue.

 Cause of injury

-Tension or friction of the ITB.
-Repetitive hip and knee flexion and extention while the tensor fascia late (TFL) is contracted, such as with running.
-Tight TFL is contracted, such as with running.
-Tight TFL and ITB.
+Tension or friction of this ITB.
+Repetitive knee and hip flexion and extension whereas the tensor fascia late (TFL) is contracted, for example with jogging.
+Tight TFL is contracted, with running for example.
+Tight ITB and TFL.
 Muscle imbalances.

 Signs and symptoms

 Knee pain over the lateral condyle.
-Pain with flexion and extension of the knee.
+Pain with extension and flexion.

 Rehabilitation and prevention

-Increasing flexibility as pain allows will help speed recovery.
-After the pain has subsided, increasing strength and flexibility of all the muscles of the thighs and hips to develop balance with help prevent future issues.
-Identifying and fixing any errors in running form will also help to prevent recurrence of the injury.
+Flexibility as pain permits will help accelerate recovery.
+After the pain has subsided, flexibility and increasing strength of the muscles of the thighs and hips to develop equilibrium prevent future troubles.
+Identifying and fixing any mistakes in running form will also help prevent recurrence of the injury.

-ITB syndrome can be treated successfully with no lingering effects.
-Inflammation and pain may return when the activity is resumed and form corrections must be made to prevent future problems.
+ITB syndrome can be treated with no effects.
+Pain and inflammation may return if the action is resumed and form corrections have to be made to prevent potential issues.